MrMep/warbl/README.md

 It is not a drone: the fixed note will switch on/off along with the main note.

+## Double clicks

+I noticed that while playing, often button 1 gets clicked by mistake.
+I have added an option that activates double clicks instead of single ones.

 ## Performance Monitor
 ![Performance Monitor 2](readme_files/p_monitor_2.png)
 ![Performance Monitor](readme_files/p_monitor.png)